Ognyanovo, Blagoevgrad Province: Institutions

 Ognyanovo is governed by Mayor.
 The current Mayor, since 2003 is Dimitria Gyurova.
 There is a post office.
 The health care is provided by two doctors - a general practitioner and a dentist, and also a pharmacy.
 The primary school "Peyo Yavorov" was opened in 1929 and initially was named after Boris Sarafov.
 In 1944 the school was renamed to "Asen Zlatarov".
 There is also a kindergarten and a community center with a public library.
 The amateur football club "Mineral" plays in the regional amateur league.

 Mineral water

 There are two groups of thermal mineral water springs.
 One of them, called "Miroto" is formed by 17 springs with temperature of 42°C. The remains of old Roman bath has been unearthed at that location.
-The other group of 7 springs are colder 16-40°C. The water is clear, colorless, with a slight smell of hydrogen sulfide.
+The other group of 7 springs are colder 16-40°C. The water is clear, colourless, with a slight smell of hydrogen sulfide.

 Tourism

 There is a hotel, few guest-houses and a sanatorium.
 The village is not far from Kovachevitsa and Leshten - two villages with old preserved and reconstructed houses from the 19th and 20th centuries.